Messi contract, Wijnaldum and Aguero in – What next for Barcelona as agent hints Koeman will stay on?

 The 79 points collected by Koeman is the fewest of any Barcelona boss in their first 38 league games since Frank Rijkaard (72) in 2003-04.

-It is the first season Barca has finished outside the top two since 2007-2008 and the only time they have gone successive years without finishing top since between 2006 and 2008.
+It is the first season Barca have finished outside the top two since 2007-08 and the only time they have gone successive years without finishing top since between 2006 and 2008.

 The Catalans were as reliant as ever on Lionel Messi, who scored 30 league goals – seven more than next-best Karim Benzema, the Real Madrid striker – to win an eighth Pichichi trophy